ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 The listener's `path`, the event's file path, and `moveTo` are resolved to absolute paths against the working directory, with symbolic links resolved. `moveTo` is not relative to the watched directory.

-Attaching a service fails with an error when `moveTo` is empty, when `moveTo` is the watched directory, or when the listener is recursive and `moveTo` is inside the watched directory.
+Attaching a service fails with an error when `moveTo` is empty, when `moveTo` is the watched directory, when the listener is recursive and `moveTo` is inside the watched directory, or when another service on the listener already configures an action for the same remote function.
 With `recursive: false`, a subdirectory of the watched directory such as `in/processed` is a valid destination.

 Only regular files are acted on.
 A create event for a new subdirectory invokes the remote function but skips the action.